jamesallen0351/craft_beer/README.md

 ### I am drinking ale today.”
 ### - Edgar Allan Poe

-## Working on a craft beer data set to make some visuals and identify takeaways to discuss over a beer.
+## Working on a craft beer data set to make some visuals, identify takeaways, run some models and then discuss over a beer.

+# Executive Summary

+- this is where I will write my executive summary

 # Planning